loftwah/grindmodecypher.com/wp-content/themes/hueman-pro/readme.txt

 See headers of files for further details.

 ## Changelog
+= 1.4.17 September 20th 2021 =
+* fixed : [PHP] improved compatibility with PHP 8.0

+= 1.4.16 September 10th 2021 =
+* improved : update notice now includes a link to changelog
+* added : sms and map icon in social list
+* improved : design of the theme's admin page

 = 1.4.15 August 25th 2021 =
 * fixed : [PHP] wrong usage of ob_end_clean() could break the html page structure